top of page

 Protective vest provided.
 Bring your own Helmet.

-Riders must be Under 60 lbs and 6 year & Under as of ride day.
+Riders must be Under 60 lbs and 3-6 year olds as of ride day.

 sponsor_edited.jpg